About Us

 UNT System Institutions

-UNT Institutions - System
+UNT Institution - Logo

 Ranked a Tier One research institution by the Carnegie Classification and designated a Hispanic- and Minority-Serving Institution, UNT is the flagship institution of the UNT System and is located in Denton.
 Boasting 250 degree programs and a thriving community of nearly 47,000 students, UNT serves the North Texas region and helps drive the state’s economy through innovative research, educational excellence focused on career readiness, and a spirit of entrepreneurship.
 Together, with its branch campus in Frisco, UNT students earned more than 12,000 degrees last year.

-UNT Institutions - HSC
+UNT Health - Logo

 By The Numbers